Signaturefd LLC Decreases Stock Position in Digital Realty Trust, Inc. (NYSE:DLR)

-Signaturefd LLC lessened its holdings in Digital Realty Trust, Inc. (NYSE:DLR – Free Report) by 14.6% during the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 2,680 shares of the real estate investment trust’s stock after selling 459 shares during the quarter.
-Signaturefd LLC’s holdings in Digital Realty Trust were worth $264,000 as of its most recent filing with the Securities & Exchange Commission.
+Signaturefd LLC lessened its stake in shares of Digital Realty Trust, Inc. (NYSE:DLR – Free Report) by 14.6% during the 1st quarter, according to its most recent 13F filing with the SEC.
+The firm owned 2,680 shares of the real estate investment trust’s stock after selling 459 shares during the period.
+Signaturefd LLC’s holdings in Digital Realty Trust were worth $264,000 at the end of the most recent quarter.

-Several other hedge funds also recently bought and sold shares of the business.
-Principal Financial Group Inc. grew its position in Digital Realty Trust by 131.5% in the 4th quarter.
-Principal Financial Group Inc. now owns 6,993,939 shares of the real estate investment trust’s stock valued at $701,282,000 after acquiring an additional 3,972,349 shares during the last quarter.
-Geode Capital Management LLC grew its position in Digital Realty Trust by 1.7% in the 4th quarter.
-Geode Capital Management LLC now owns 6,007,565 shares of the real estate investment trust’s stock valued at $601,306,000 after acquiring an additional 98,568 shares during the last quarter.
-Daiwa Securities Group Inc. grew its position in Digital Realty Trust by 37.4% in the 4th quarter.
-Daiwa Securities Group Inc. now owns 5,385,149 shares of the real estate investment trust’s stock valued at $539,969,000 after acquiring an additional 1,466,351 shares during the last quarter.
-Norges Bank bought a new position in Digital Realty Trust in the 4th quarter valued at $442,477,000.
-Finally, Morgan Stanley grew its position in Digital Realty Trust by 16.1% in the 4th quarter.
-Morgan Stanley now owns 4,359,489 shares of the real estate investment trust’s stock valued at $437,126,000 after acquiring an additional 603,337 shares during the last quarter.
-Institutional investors own 97.76% of the company’s stock.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the stock.
+Continuum Advisory LLC grew its position in Digital Realty Trust by 5.2% in the 4th quarter.
+Continuum Advisory LLC now owns 2,538 shares of the real estate investment trust’s stock valued at $254,000 after acquiring an additional 126 shares during the last quarter.
+Texas Permanent School Fund grew its position in Digital Realty Trust by 0.5% in the 4th quarter.
+Texas Permanent School Fund now owns 40,851 shares of the real estate investment trust’s stock valued at $4,096,000 after acquiring an additional 185 shares during the last quarter.
+Schechter Investment Advisors LLC bought a new position in Digital Realty Trust in the 1st quarter valued at $276,000.
+Forsta AP Fonden grew its position in Digital Realty Trust by 5.7% in the 4th quarter.
+Forsta AP Fonden now owns 68,100 shares of the real estate investment trust’s stock valued at $6,828,000 after acquiring an additional 3,700 shares during the last quarter.
+Finally, Veriti Management LLC grew its position in Digital Realty Trust by 72.6% in the 4th quarter.
+Veriti Management LLC now owns 9,354 shares of the real estate investment trust’s stock valued at $938,000 after acquiring an additional 3,933 shares during the last quarter.
+Hedge funds and other institutional investors own 97.76% of the company’s stock.

 Analyst Ratings Changes

-A number of equities analysts have recently issued reports on the company.
-StockNews.com assumed coverage on Digital Realty Trust in a research report on Thursday, May 18th.
-They set a “sell” rating on the stock.
-22nd Century Group reissued a “reiterates” rating on shares of Digital Realty Trust in a research report on Tuesday, May 30th.
+Several brokerages have commented on DLR.
+22nd Century Group reaffirmed a “reiterates” rating on shares of Digital Realty Trust in a research report on Tuesday, May 30th.
+Deutsche Bank Aktiengesellschaft dropped their price target on Digital Realty Trust from $113.00 to $112.00 in a research report on Wednesday, June 7th.
+Barclays increased their price target on Digital Realty Trust from $79.00 to $80.00 in a research report on Monday, May 1st.
 Wells Fargo & Company dropped their price target on Digital Realty Trust from $115.00 to $105.00 and set an “equal weight” rating on the stock in a research report on Friday, April 21st.
-Deutsche Bank Aktiengesellschaft dropped their price target on Digital Realty Trust from $113.00 to $112.00 in a research report on Wednesday, June 7th.
-Finally, Barclays increased their price target on Digital Realty Trust from $79.00 to $80.00 in a research report on Monday, May 1st.
+Finally, BMO Capital Markets downgraded Digital Realty Trust from an “outperform” rating to a “market perform” rating and dropped their price target for the stock from $121.00 to $100.00 in a research report on Monday, March 27th.
 Three investment analysts have rated the stock with a sell rating, five have issued a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, Digital Realty Trust has a consensus rating of “Hold” and a consensus target price of $113.08.

 Insider Transactions at Digital Realty Trust